-- Description - This is a new slide that depicts the percentage of JPD's active caseload that is active in SF programs by month. - Note: AB12 is excluded from this analysis. - As of the last day of July, - 91% of youth on active caseload were active in SF programs, either in the community or in Juvenile Hall - Notes: (1) Youth who are only on electronic or alcohol monitoring are not included in this calculation.
-(2) JPD recently began tracking participation in out of county programs.
-Therefore, most youth active in programs outside of SF will not be captured in this graph.
+- Description - This is slide depicts the percentage of JPD's active caseload that is active in programs by month. - As of the last day of August, - 77% of young people on active caseload were active in programs, either in the community or in Juvenile Hall - Notes: (1) Youth who are only on electronic or alcohol monitoring are not included in this calculation.
+(2) 2023 data was revised as of the Aug 2023 report to resolve a data QA issue and include young people on AB12 in this analysis.